 Why It's Puglia's Most Dramatic Coastal Town

-It is also home to Grotta Palazzese — one of Italy's most theatrical dining experiences, set inside a natural sea cave with the Adriatic lapping below — which alone justifies a visit.
-At peak summer the town is busy, but even then it bears no comparison to the Amalfi chaos.
+It is also home to Grotta Palazzese, one of Italy's most theatrical dining experiences, set inside a natural sea cave with the Adriatic lapping below, which alone justifies a visit.
 Outside July and August it remains a small, authentic, extraordinarily beautiful Puglian coastal town.

 Getting There